 In a region of Alaska with tens of thousands of square miles of wilderness, having the right equipment for the job is the key to access.
 Taking care of that equipment is the key to our guest’s enjoyment and safety.

 Getting there is a big part of the adventure.
 Crystal Creek Lodge operates a fleet of four DeHavilland Beaver aircraft equipped with either floats or wheels.
 That is four aircraft and a total of 24 passenger seats to serve our guest capacity of 16.
 We also operate a fleet of 20 river boats, based either at the lodge or at remote fly-in locations, to deliver our guests to their daily adventure destinations.

 The Crystal Creek Lodge aircraft have all been carefully restored and are meticulously maintained.
 They are some of the finest examples of the DeHavilland Beaver flying.
 Their qualities go way deeper than paint and interior, as they undergo thorough annual inspections during the winter months and receive comprehensive 100-hour inspections throughout the summer season by our on-site mechanic.
 No reasonable expense is spared towards the interest of providing safe, airworthy aircraft.
 This is an extremely important consideration on our guest’s behalf.
 All of our Beavers have a window seat and voice operated intercoms for our guests.

 Dan Michels, the owner and operator, is one of the pilots.
-Dan has 25 years of flight experience in the Bristol Bay area of Alaska and he personally selects, trains and oversees three additional pilots on staff and their operations on a daily basis.
+Dan has flown in the Bristol Bay area of Alaska since 1988 and he personally selects, trains and oversees three additional pilots on staff and their operations on a daily basis.

 A fleet of eight river boats are ready at the Lodge dock.
 The boats allow our guests access to the Naknek River in the event of inclement weather delaying fly outs or if outstanding fishing conditions are available on the Naknek River We also have 12 boats stationed at various remote rivers to provide transportation after flying in.